Seven White-Hot Topics (in Healthcare Supply Chain)

 Merger Mania: Companies often buy each other for a few specific reasons: economies of scale, economies of scope, customer/market share growth, population health risk pool viability, diversification or synergies.
 The real challenging work begins post merger when the integration activities consume both organizations for period of time.
 Many mega-mergers make perfect strategic sense.
 Others should cause us to pause and invite curiosity about the motive, strategic justification and conviction to integrate.
 Let's not forget that if IDNs were publicly traded companies, the Fortune 500 list would be reconfigured to include many hospital systems (pre-merger).

 Strategic Misalignment: The CDC reports 86% of nation's $2.7 trillion annual health care expenditures are for people with chronic and mental health conditions.
-Why does the C-Suite task service line leaders and supply chain leaders to reduce supply expense when they could be collaborating to fundamentally change the care model across the ?
-Why is supply chain taking goals and initiatives rather than sitting at the table (as part of C-Suite) and influencing/setting the goals and initiatives?
+Why does the C-Suite task service line leaders and supply chain leaders to reduce supply expense when they could be collaborating to fundamentally change the care model while addressing the total cost of care?
+Why is supply chain taking goals and initiatives from others rather than sitting at the table (as part of C-Suite) and influencing/setting the goals and initiatives?
 If 50% of a hospital's cost structure is non-labor, then when is supply chain going to step up and earn the seat at the table next to the COO, CFO, CIO, CHRO and CMO?

 Executive Talent: There have been more than 25 vacant VP/Chief Supply Chain Officer roles since January.
 More astounding than the actual number of openings is the harsh reality that these organizations did not have a clear successor ready to assume the role (or unfortunately did not have enough confidence in the qualified emerging leader in their own organization).
 Through my coaching and mentoring business, I've been exposed to number of uniquely-talented emerging leaders, each of whom are already ready for top-spot roles.
 Who is fostering their development, advocating for them and coaching them to their fullest potential?
 Many feel isolated, trapped and discouraged even though our future is in their hands.

-Leadership Development: Possibly related to the Executive Talent topic above, the healthcare supply chain is under investing in its leadership talent.
-Supply Chain Sherpas is about to issue the industry's first Supply Chain Talent survey.
-Early polling responses already indicate we are not adequately elevating the leadership competencies of our incumbent executive leaders, our emerging leaders or our next general leaders.
+Leadership Development: Possibly related to the Executive Talent topic above, the healthcare supply chain is under-investing in its leadership talent.
+Supply Chain Sherpas issues an annual Supply Chain Leader of the Future survey.
+Responses indicate we are not adequately elevating the leadership competencies of our incumbent executive leaders, our emerging leaders or our next general leaders.
 Improving supply chain influence and impact is a function of leadership competency much more than technical competency.

 Benchmarking: We continue to misuse benchmarking for prices and for practices.
 Benchmarking is a great starting point on a value continuum, which supply chain should be creating over time as illustrated below.
 We are too often stuck at phase 1.1 in a perpetual loop of benchmarking prices with each other rather than advancing each expense category to incremental forms of value towards population health.
 Benchmarking alone may also create an artificial price floor for our industry.
 Why would any supplier provide lower an IDN lower prices if they expected that price to show up in an industry-wide benchmarking database (even if de-identified)?
 From a practice benchmarking perspective, we have a bit of impostor syndrome in that we limit benchmarking people, process and technology to healthcare peers.
 Imagine the breakthrough potential if healthcare supply chain leaders began benchmarking their people investments to Proctor & Gamble or Apple rather than to each other.